Majorana-magnon interactions in topological Shiba chains: Conclusions and outlook

-{\em Conclusions and outlook.}\textemdash In this work we have studied the interaction between the MZMs and magnons in ferromagnetically aligned magnetic impurities coupled to a SOC $s$-wave SC.
+In this paper we have studied the interaction between the MZMs and magnons in ferromagnetically aligned magnetic impurities coupled to a SOC $s$-wave superconductor.
 We unravelled the non-local MZMs imprints onto the uniform magnonic mode, and demonstrated their intimate connection with the spatial symmetry of the chain.
 Finally, we discriminated the effect of MZMs and TZMs from the magnonic response and showed the robustness of the response against moderate onsite disorder.

 There are several possible future directions.
 By extending to 2D impurity implementations, it should be possible to interface magnons with chiral Majorana modes \cite{Rontynen2015Topological, Heimes2015Interplay}.
-Additionally, it could be beneficial to use the magnonic mode actively for processing quantum information with MZMs \cite{Contamin2021Hybrid,Kornich2021Braiding}.
+Additionally, it could be beneficial to use the magnonic mode actively for processing quantum information with MZMs \cite{Mishra2021YuShibaRusinov,Contamin2021Hybrid,Kornich2021Braiding}.
 Further down the road, it would be interesting to extend current machine learning techniques to detect topological structures based on the data of spin susceptibility \cite{Tibaldi2023Unsupervised,Yu2023Unsupervised}.